nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_ponoff_srv.rst

 The Generic On Power Up state is stored persistently, along with the current Generic OnOff state of the extended :ref:`bt_mesh_onoff_srv_readme`.

-If :option:`CONFIG_BT_SETTINGS` is enabled, the Generic Power OnOff Server stores all its states persistently using a configurable storage delay to stagger storing.
+If :kconfig:`CONFIG_BT_SETTINGS` is enabled, the Generic Power OnOff Server stores all its states persistently using a configurable storage delay to stagger storing.
-See :option:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.
+See :kconfig:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.

 API documentation
 =================